-Placement Project at Birmingham Museums Trust
+A Placement Project with the Birmingham Museums Trust

-This autumn, funded by the Arts and Humanities Research Council, I was given the opportunity to study the queer contents of the expansive collections owned by the Birmingham Museums Trust.
+Last autumn, funded by the Arts and Humanities Research Council, I was given the opportunity to study the queer contents of the expansive collections owned by the Birmingham Museums Trust.
 While I could have taken this project to a number of museums, I chose to stay local and take advantage of the wide variety of history and culture available right here in my hometown.
 Birmingham offers more than just the world’s tallest freestanding clock tower – it is also home to the largest collection of Pre-Raphaelite art, the oldest functional steam-engine in the world, and, perhaps concerningly, approximately 5,700 taxidermy birds.

 Birmingham has funded queer projects at its museums in the past – Coming Out in 2017 received positive reviews, and Matt Smith’s Queering the Museum project in 2010 began the process of resisting heteropatriarchal bias in museum spaces that I continued during my placement period – but it has nonetheless fallen into the habit, as have many museums, of poor tagging, incomplete inclusivity education for staff, and heteronormativity in its curation of displays.
 My project aimed to highlight the ways in which Birmingham may continue to expand upon its queer collections, identify the hidden queerness already contained within the collections, and unveil the queer contexts of objects that have previously been overlooked.